lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/5_Use_TensorQTL_for_very_fast_GPU-based_QTL_mapping.md

 ### Key considerations
- - USE three input files: genotypes, phenotypes, and covariates
+ - USE three input files: genotypes, phenotypes, & covariates
- - Phenotypes must be provided in BED format (phenotypes x samples), and covariates as a text file (covariates x samples)
+ - Phenotypes must be provided in BED format (phenotypes x samples), & covariates as a text file (covariates x samples)

 ### How to do this
- - Install and Setup
+ - Install & Setup the library from GitHub (link at bottom)
- - Run
+ - Run your Analysis (example below)
-    - Example
     `python3 -m tensorqtl ${plink_prefix_path} ${expression_bed} ${prefix} \`
     `--covariates ${covariates_file} \`
     `--mode cis_nominal`

 ### How to verify you've done it
+ - Review your results / output
- - Review results (produced in `parquet` format)
+ - Produced in `parquet` file format

 ### Other Things to Know
- - TensorQTL can be run as a python module, when performing multiple analysis
+ - TensorQTL can be run as a python module, when performing multiple analysis (example below)
-    - Example
     `import pandas as pd`
     `import tensorqtl`
     `from tensorqtl import genotypeio`
  - Site the paper (listed below) if using TensorQTL in your research
  - TensorQTL uses TensorFlow v 1.13